PJSoftware/100-days-of-code/log.md

 # Pete's Log: 100 Days Of Code Challenge (Round 1)

+## Day 38: April 28, 2020: Tuesday

+Once more.
+Primarily bug fixes, digging through the new codebase to find the two or three subtle bugs that were causing the whole thing to fail.

+## Day 37: April 27, 2020: Monday

+Another late night.
+Secret project, etc. Got the new solution from Friday all coded up and integrated.

+## Day 36: April 26, 2020: Sunday

+Another late night working on my secret project.
+Had to pull the code apart and put it back together in order to make the next change.
+Of course, that gave me enough trouble that I was beginning to regret the move (and considering reverting to the earlier version) before I finally figiured out the best way to structure everything.

+## Day 35: April 24, 2020: Friday

+Watched the first half of `Intro to JavaScript` without learning much; it's all basic discussion around general programming concepts.

+I was also up late working on my secret project.
+Very late.
+So late that on Saturday I went for a long walk rather than even look at a computer.
+I actually found the solution to a tricky problem, and was exploring how to make it work.

 ## Day 34: April 23, 2020: Thursday

 ### [2020 Web Development Bootcamp](https://github.com/PJSoftware/udemy-2020webdev/tree/master/Sections/07-IntermediateBootstrap) Day 6